 Sustainably managed forests are a proven source of sustainable biomass for bioenergy

-The new joint Position Paper “Sustainably managed forests are a proven source of sustainable biomass for bioenergy” by EUSTAFOR, CEPF, COPA and COGECA, UEF, FECOF, and USSE presents the perspectives of forest owners, managers and professionals about sustainability sourcing of biomass in relation to the European Commission Proposal on the promotion of the use of energy from renewable sources (RED recast).
+The new joint Position Paper “Sustainably managed forests are a proven source of sustainable biomass for bioenergy” by EUSTAFOR, CEPF, COPA and COGECA, UEF, FECOF, and USSE presents the perspectives of forest owners, managers and professionals about sustainability sourcing biomass in relation to the European Commission Proposal on the promotion of the use of energy from renewable sources (RED recast).

 President Juncker’s Commission aims to create better regulation, reduce redtape and focus efforts on ensuring effective implementation.
 With these principles in mind, the recast of the Renewable Energy Directive aims to promote the use of energy from renewable resources and decarbonize the EU.